Steve-Fenton/stevefenton.co.uk/src/pages/blog/2012/12/the-dreyfus-model-mistake-in-software-development.md

 The full theory is described under the title:

-“Unskilled and Unaware of It: How Difficulties in Recognizing One’s Own Incompetence Lead to Inflated Self-Assessments”
+"Unskilled and Unaware of It: How Difficulties in Recognizing One's Own Incompetence Lead to Inflated Self-Assessments"

 ## So what is the big mistake?

 When we apply these two studies to software development, we tend to do it as a whole.
 This is the mistake.
 I believe that The Dreyfus Model applies on a per-skill basis.
 You can be a novice at relational data-stores, but competent at restful services.
 You have a different level of competence for each technology or practice or principle that you apply to software development.

 Why does this matter?
-When you form a software team, you very often end up with a technical lead who is held in high regard as a general “Expert Software Developer”, but as I’ve mentioned, this is a mistake as there will be areas where they may well be competent, proficient or even expert – but also many areas where they are a novice.
+When you form a software team, you very often end up with a technical lead who is held in high regard as a general "Expert Software Developer", but as I've mentioned, this is a mistake as there will be areas where they may well be competent, proficient or even expert – but also many areas where they are a novice.

 If your technical lead is riding roughshod over developers who are actually more competent in specific areas, you end up making the wrong decisions as a team.

 The Dunning-Kruger Effect is slightly different.
 I believe there is an epiphany with this theory that leads to a shift in awareness.
-If you don’t know anything about The Dunning-Kruger Effect, I believe it is possible to suffer the effect on a per-skill basis.
+If you don't know anything about The Dunning-Kruger Effect, I believe it is possible to suffer the effect on a per-skill basis.
 Once you become aware of the study and realise how you have been a good example of second-order incompetence, I believe that you will be more cautious in estimating your ability.

-So write down the particular skills that are relevant to a given task and try to plot your position in the five levels of competency – whilst bearing in mind that you may be exhibiting The Dunning-Kruger Effect and don’t get caught in the myth of the “Expert Software Developer” generalisation.
+So write down the particular skills that are relevant to a given task and try to plot your position in the five levels of competency – whilst bearing in mind that you may be exhibiting The Dunning-Kruger Effect and don't get caught in the myth of the "Expert Software Developer" generalisation.